anselbrandt/raspbian-lite-install-guide/README.md

 $ sudo reboot
 ```

-If the LEDs on your Sense HAT remain on after rebooting, you may need to `sudo shutdown -h now` your PI, and change the `config.txt` settings using your Mac.
+If the LEDs on your Sense HAT remain on after rebooting, you may need to `$ sudo shutdown -h now` your PI, and change the `config.txt` settings using your Mac.

 Once you have inserted and mounted your SD card: